How to Design Relational Database with ERD?

 rel created

 6. A schedule is handled by a bus, and a bus can handle multiple schedules throughout a day.
 Hence, create a many-to-one relationship from Schedule to Bus.
-This time, drag the Resource Catalog icon from entity Schedule to Bus and select Many-to-One -> Entity from Resource Catalog to create a connection.
+This time, drag the Resource Catalog icon from the Schedule entity to the Bus entity and select Many-to-One -> Entity from the Resource Catalog to create a connection.

 relate schedule bus